aelvan/Stamp-Craft/README.md

 ===========
 A tiny plugin for adding timestamp to filenames.

-*This is the Craft 3.x version of Stamp, for the Craft 2.x version see the [master branch](https://github.com/aelvan/Stamp-Craft/tree/master).*
+*This is the Craft 4.x version of Stamp, for older Craft versions see tags in the [repository](https://github.com/aelvan/Stamp-Craft/tags).*

 Requirements
 ---
-This plugin requires Craft CMS 3.0.0 or later.
+This plugin requires Craft CMS 4.0.0 or later.

 Installation
 ---